 Electricity produced at the lowest cost every hour of the day

 A well-functioning and competitive power market produces electricity at the lowest possible price for every hour of the day.
 The balance price represents both:

-i) The cost of producing one kWh of power from the most expensive source needed to be employed in order to balance the system - either from a domestic installation or from external imports.
-Or:
+i) The cost of producing one kWh of power from the most expensive source needed to be employed to balance the system - either from a domestic installation or from external imports.

 The price formation process is therefore economically effective for society.

 Nord Pool establishes prices in the same way as other energy markets